JonasBeal/PhdThesis/docs/index.md

 ---
-title: This is my title
+title: From mechanistic modelling of cancer to clinical interpretation and impact evaluation
 author: "" # defined in _output.yml
-date: "" # defined in _output.yml
+date: "15/09/2020" # defined in _output.yml
 site: bookdown::bookdown_site

 documentclass: memoir # using the memoir package